Ivan-web-source/Movie-List/README.md

 - director
 - genre
 - duration
 for the movie.
-Then, users can enter the information and their personal rating for the **movie**.
+Then, users can enter their personal rating for the **movie**.

 ## Application Usage & Interest